Tricholand

 • Nurse species: Trichocereus can provide shade and protection to seedlings of other species, facilitating ecological succession.

-• Low competition: With a specialized metabolism (CAM), they compete minimally with other plants for water.
+• Low competition: Due to their special metabolism (CAM), they compete minimally with other plants for water.

 For successful projects: